eziCode/mlb-kalshi-trader/README.md

 * `models/train_market_reaction_model.py`: Calculates the Log5 anchored `fair_prob`, builds the CatBoost `Pool` with the baseline log-odds, and trains a highly constrained Market Reaction Model to isolate market inefficiencies.

 ### 3. Backtesting
-* `backtesting/evaluate_strategy.py`: Simulates placing trades on the unseen `test_dataset.parquet` at a >15% edge threshold, dynamically evaluating Log5 probabilities, running the CatBoost residual inference, and outputting final ROI, win rates, and PnL.
+* `backtesting/evaluate_strategy.py`: Runs the chronological stateful portfolio simulation on the unseen `test_dataset.parquet`.
+It evaluates Log5 probabilities, runs the CatBoost residual inference, executes trades at a >15% edge threshold, and actively hedges/exits positions dynamically, outputting final ROI and PnL.

 ## Usage